alina-hartford/thePANDAsCapstone/Pipeline Stages/Databricks/README.md

 'tpep_pickup_datetime', 'tpep_dropoff_datetime', 'PULocationID', 'DOLocationID', 'trip_distance', 'trip_duration',
 'fare_amount', 'tip_amount', 'driver_pay', 'total_amount', "Year", "Month", "Day", "Day_Of_Week_Name", "Is_Weekend")
 ```
-### <ins> Transforming for our Use Case</ins>
+### Transforming for our Use Case
 For our external dataset, we performed similar transformations in this ETL process.
 We normalized column names, fixed column data types, and dropped records with null in significant columns.
+We then joined the Bedrock output to the original dataset to get the category column.
 Below are the transformations applied to the dataset:
 #### Landmarks
 ```python
 landmarks = landmarks.dropDuplicates()